shtnsl/math-sdk/games/0_0_lines/readme.txt

 This is an example of a simple lines-game-win

-Wilds have multipliers in the freeGame and have the effect of multipling a given line win the the additative values attached to Wild symbols, only when the multiplier value is > 1.
+Wilds have multipliers in the freeGame and have the effect of multipling a given line win the the additative multiplier values attached to Wild symbols, only when the multiplier value is > 1.

 Basegame: